11 Deep Learning/Neural Networks

 Each approach has trade offs between how long it takes to complete an epoch, how fast or slow to get to convergence, how smoothly to get to convergence, how to reduce bias or multicollinearity, and how much memory is required.

-There are three popular approaches for how much data to include in each forward/backward pass through the network. see Batch, Mini Batch & Stochastic Gradient Descent
+There are three popular approaches for how much data to include in each forward/backward pass through the network. see Batch, Mini Batch & Stochastic Gradient Descent.

 • Batch Gradient Descent